risingwavelabs/risingwave-docs/docs/sql/data-types/protobuf-types.md

 ## Conversion

-RisingWave converts [well-known types](https://protobuf.dev/reference/protobuf/google.protobuf/) from the protobuf library to specific types in RisngWave.
+RisingWave converts [well-known types](https://protobuf.dev/reference/protobuf/google.protobuf/) from the protobuf library to specific types in RisingWave.
 The conversion is as follows:

 Protobuf type | RisingWave type
 -- | --